-The north bed was more informal, set with a variety of loose plantings that petered into the hillside, but whose blooms beckoned visitors towards the house.
+The north bed was more informal, scattering a variety of colorful annuals across the raised bed that merges seamlessly into the hillside scrub.
+Less structured, its blooms none-the-less beckon visitors towards the house.

 Bob Newman, Ray’s gardner talks about the site in the video below, from Ray’s plant lists and the use of pots, to deadheading and the different planting zones through the seasons.
 To Ray,”every little petal was a flower”.